 A bit behind on the build of this piece, first delayed by the hurricane, then a flurry of birthdays and out-of-towners.
 More specifically, I neglected posting about the start of this project in the beginning of September, though the project was started a couple of weeks ago.
-The client requested a piece to match an existing bedroom set, to fit against a bedroom wall under a light switch, with details to echo the construction of the factory pieces.
+The client requested a piece to match an existing bedroom set he has bought from Fireside Antiques, to fit against a bedroom wall under a light switch, with details to echo the construction of the factory pieces.
 These are reasonably well-built pieces, by manufactured furniture standards, and have a tinted lacquer finished.
 I’m not a big fan of painted furniture; I love to see the beauty in grain and to see the effects of light and age on naturally finished wood.

 Moreover, I haven’t done much work with coloring lacquer, but I looked forward to trying a method I read about somewhere (anyone know where?) of tinting waterborne pre-catalyzed lacquer (Hydrocote Resisthane, in this case) with standard interior latex, color-matched to the knob from the existing bedroom set.
 Here is the existing furniture that will be matched: